leanphp/common-dev/README.md

 ## Install

-Install this package as a development requirement in your project.
-It's always best to let composer pick up the latest supported version, which will be based on your PHP version:
+Install this package as a development requirement in your project:

     $ composer require-dev leanphp/common-dev

-### PHP 5.5

-    $ composer require-dev leanphp/common-dev ~5.5

-### PHP 5.4

-    $ composer require-dev leanphp/common-dev ~5.4

-### PHP 5.3

-    $ composer require-dev leanphp/common-dev ~5.3

 ## Packages